llbit/chunky-docs/docs/path_tracing.md

 Path Tracing
 ============

-Path Tracing is a rendering algorithm similar to [ray tracing][1] in that rays are cast from a virtual camera and traced through a simulated scene.
+Path Tracing is a rendering algorithm similar to [ray tracing][1] in which rays are cast from a virtual camera and traced through a simulated scene.
 Path tracing uses random sampling to incrementally compute a final image.
 The random sampling process makes it possible to render some complex phenomena which are not handled in regular ray tracing, but it generally takes longer time to produce a high quality path traced image.

 The random sampling in path tracing causes noise to appear in the rendered image.
 The noise is removed by letting the algorithm generate more samples,